LHRK/Nanodisc-Builder/README.md

 # Genereic protocol for constructing Nanodiscs in silico
 The protocol introduces a novel approach for constructing MSPs in silico.
-Integrated with Insane and Martinize scripts, the protocol can be used to easily constructe nanodisc systems.
+Integrated with Insane and Martinize scripts, the protocol can be used to easily construct nanodisc systems.

 ## Installation
 It is recommended to make a virtual environment with eg Anaconda like so: